Grab Bar Style and Installation

 Toilet selection is dependent on the height that is desired for comfort, type of the toilet and the flushing action.
 Easy transfer toilets are available in three types: a raised-height toilet, a wall-hung toilet, or an in-wall tank toilet.

-Atlanta Home Modifications has the home planning expertise, the CAPS certification training, and the personal experience in working with people from metro Atlanta area, to enable us to successfully design a well coordinated, attractive and useful bathroom for you.
-We will help you determine the most attractive and efficient design for your bathroom.
+Atlanta Home Modifications has the home planning expertise, the CAPS certification training, and the personal experience in working with people in the metro Atlanta area, to enable us to successfully design a well coordinated, attractive and useful bathroom for you.
+We will help you determine the most attractive and efficient design for your bathroom remodel.

 If you are a person with a disability, have a young person in the home with special needs, or are an individual recovering from an illness, you may require aging in place modifications such as a walk-in barrier free tub to make your bathroom accessible.